sofia-fischer/philo-blog/content/posts/2025-05-python-meta-programming.md

 typing.Annotated[str, 'magic', <__main__.Magic object at 0x1006bffd0>]
 Merlina can use magic!
 ```

-**Mystery Factor** : This adding of Meta information visible to the next developer, and while it is no obvious what the
-Annotations was intended for, a developer can go look for the class usage and follow the unchanged flow of the code.

 ### Decorators: I want to add functionality to a function